Billy Rose: Life and work

-Following the publication of Wine, Women and Words Rose appeared on the cover of Time on June 2, 1947.
+Following the publication of Wine, Women and Words Rose appeared on the cover of Time magazine on June 2, 1947.

+In 1946, he began publishing a series of ads for the Diamond Horseshoe in the New York Daily News.
+This led to a syndicated column, Pitching Horseshoes, that Rose produced until December, 1950.
+At its height, it reached 2,000 newspapers.

 Rose and Holm divorced in 1954.
-On July 2, 1956, he married showgirl Joyce Mathews (1919-1999), and they divorced July 23, 1959.
+On July 2, 1956, he married showgirl Joyce Mathews (1919–1999), and they divorced July 23, 1959.
 They then remarried on December 29, 1961, only to divorce again on February 10, 1964, exactly two years before he died.
 (In the 1940s, Mathews had twice married and twice divorced comedian Milton Berle.)
-Later in 1964, Rose married Doris Ruth Vidor (née Warner; 1912-1978), who was the widow of film director Charles Vidor.
+Later in 1964, Rose married Doris Ruth Vidor (née Warner; 1912–1978), who was the widow of film director Charles Vidor.

-Billy Rose founded the Billy Rose Sculpture Garden at the Israel Museum in Jerusalem, Israel.
+Rose founded the Billy Rose Sculpture Garden at the Israel Museum in Jerusalem, Israel.
 His legendary pragmatism is illustrated by a seeming minor event at the sculpture garden opening ceremony, which Rose attended personally.
 When asked by one of the many distinguished guests what, in the event of war, Rose would have Israel do with these artworks, many of which were modern, steel abstracts, Rose unsmilingly replied, "Melt them down for bullets."

 From 1949 until 1955, Rose was the owner-operator of the Ziegfeld Theatre.
 During that time, the theater housed four musicals and five plays.
-In 1965, he sold the theater to be demolished to make way for a new skyscraper, the Fisher Bros.
-Building.
+In 1965, he sold the theater to be demolished to make way for a new skyscraper, the Fisher Brothers' Burlington House.

-Billy Rose was a board member of American Society of Composers, Authors, and Publishers.
+Rose was a board member of American Society of Composers, Authors and Publishers (ASCAP).
 ASCAP often slandered rock-and-roll songs.
-In general, Rock and Roll performers wrote the music and lyrics themselves.
-Consequently, as rock musicians increasingly wrote their own songs, professional songwriters, formerly dominant figures in music industry, encountered less demand for their work.
+Because rock-and-roll performers increasingly wrote the music and lyrics themselves, professional songwriters lost their dominance in the music industry.
 As an ASCAP member, Billy Rose labeled rock-and-roll songs "junk" and was quoted as saying, "in many cases they are obscene junk much on the level with dirty comic magazines."

 Later years and death

-From 1959 until his death in 1966, he was also the owner-operator of the Billy Rose Theater.
+From 1959 until his death in 1966, he was also the owner–operator of the Billy Rose Theater.
 During that time the theater housed four plays, one musical, one revue, three ballets, and twenty-nine concert performances.
 After his death, the theater retained its name, and remained in the ownership of his estate until 1978, when it was renamed.
-Today it is the Nederlander Theatre.
+Today, it is the Nederlander Theatre.

-Rose in 1965 was offered, but declined, the role to oversee the 1964 New York World's Fair towards its conclusion.
+In 1965, Rose was offered, but declined, the role to oversee the 1964 New York World's Fair towards its conclusion.